best in class

 Razor head type

 Most safety razors have a straightforward screw-off top for replacing the blade, but a few have what’s called a butterfly top.
 The butterfly razor’s head pops open and closed with a simple twist instead of a more lengthy and fiddly unscrewing and rescrewing.
-Several of our experts recommend “butterfly” safety razors as a great option due to their unique one-piece head that makes swapping in new blades quick and easy.
+Several of my experts recommend “butterfly” safety razors as a great option due to their unique one-piece head that makes swapping in new blades quick and easy.

 Closed comb vs. Open comb

-Best overall safety razor
+Best safety razor overall

 Handle length: 3-inches | Weight: 2.72 ounces | Head type: Screw-off blade mechanism | Closed comb